-This plugin allows you to load test your site with BlazeMeter and the ability to view the report in Jenkins.
-It also allows you to set the final build status as good, unstable or failed, based on the reported error percentage, and response times.
+This BlazeMeter-Jenkins plugin allows you to load test your site with BlazeMeter and then to view and analyze the test report in Jenkins.
+It also allows you to set the final Build status as good, unstable or failed, based on the reported error percentage and response times KPIs.

 What is Jenkins?

-Jenkins is an open source continuous integration tool written in Java.
+Jenkins is an open source continuous integration tool written in Java for automating tests.
 Builds can be started in various ways.
-For example: they can be triggered by a commit in a version control system, scheduled via a cron-like mechanism, built when other builds have completed, and by the request of a specific build URL.
+For example, they can be triggered by a commit in a version control system, scheduled via a cron-like mechanism, or built when other builds have completed and by the request of a specific build URL.

 How do I install BlazeMeter’s plugin for Jenkins?

-- Login to Jenkins and go to the dashboard, Select ‘Manage Jenkins’, then ‘Manage Plugins’ and then, from the top tabs, select ‘Available’.
-(You can also download BlazeMeter's Plugin to Jenkins)
+- Login to Jenkins and go to the dashboard.
+Select ‘Manage Jenkins’ and then ‘Manage Plugins’.
+Then, from the top tabs, select ‘Available’.
+(You can also download BlazeMeter's Plugin to Jenkins).

 - Hit 'Ctrl + F' / ‘CMD +F’ in your browser and search for BlazeMeter.
 Then mark the BlazeMeter check box.

 - Scroll down and click ‘Download now and install after restart’.

 - After the download starts, click to restart Jenkins.

 How do I configure BlazeMeter's plugin for Jenkins?